 Many video games are made in Japan, and one of Japan's leading food industries is fishing.
-This is a culture where squid and octopus are seen as viable daily snacks, so fishing is pretty ingrained into the culture.
-So if the video game you are playing is Side Quest
+This is a culture where squid and octopus are seen as delicious daily treats on a level with McDonald's

 Fishing minigames also occasionally appear in Western games, mainly those that fall on the more "simulationist" side of the "game"/"simulation" line.
 Something about fishing is impossibly tempting to simulationists.
 They're obviously addicted to bass

 .
 Or maybe they just enjoy boredom.
 Who knows?